Loka: Naraka

 The scholar Deborah Soifer describes the development of the concept of lokas as follows:

 The concept of a loka or lokas develops in the Vedic literature.
 Influenced by the special connotations that a word for space might have for a nomadic people, loka in the Veda did not simply mean place or world, but had a positive valuation: it was a place or position of religious or psychological interest with a special value or function of its own.
 Hence, inherent in the 'loka' concept in the earliest literature was a double aspect; that is, coexistent with spatiality was a religious or soteriological meaning, which could exist independent of a spatial notion, an 'immaterial' significance.
 The most common cosmological conception of lokas in the Veda was that of the trailokya or triple world: three worlds consisting of earth, atmosphere or sky, and heaven, making up the universe."

 Fourteen lokas

-In the Puranas and in the Atharvaveda, there are 14 worlds, seven higher ones (Vyahrtis) and seven lower ones (Pātālas), viz. bhu, bhuvas, svar, mahas, janas, tapas, and satya above and atala, vitala, sutala, rasātala, talātala, mahātala, pātāla and naraka at the bottom.
-The higher lokas (1-7) are described as the heavens, populated by higher gods, and full of truth.
-The lower lokas (8-14) constitute the different "hells".
+Commentators during the classical Puranic period expanded the three realm model into a fourteen realm model, further subdivided into seven higher worlds (urdhva loka) and seven descending worlds (adholoka).

+The seven upper realms, above earth, consist of Bhurloka, Bhuvarloka, Svarloka, Maharloka, Janaloka, Tapoloka, and Satyaloka.
+As the realms increase, they are characterized by purity and dissolution of materialistic attachments.

+The lower realms, collectively known as patala (underworlds), are Atala, Vitala, Sutala, Talatala, Mahatala, Rasatala, and Patala.
+The underworlds can be considered as various hells.

 In each of these realms are different deities and beings 'living out their karmic trajectories".
 Those beings in the higher realms have attained a temporary spiritual liberation due to their positive merits for having strengthened their detachment to the mind, ego and sense objects.
 However, ultimate liberation (moksha) is regarded as the highest goal in human life, in which one achieves ultimate union with God.
-Moksha, in turn, requires total liberation/detachment from worldly objects and desires.
+Moksha, in turn, requires total detachment from worldly objects and desires.